Dhruv-A/me/set8/readme.md

 Had the quiz this week.
 The last question had an incorrect test which took a long time to debug.
 Next time, writing code more systematically rather than trying to finish it quickly would be a good idea.

+I had teaching for 8 hours before the quiz which was tiring but nonetheless because it was straightforward, I think what I learnt was that it's important not to overthink questions and to start with really basic steps to build towards more complex solutions.